denten-books/plain-text/0-intro.md

 interaction, a field which progressed from "conversational programming" to the "direct manipulation" paradigm shaped by cognitive metaphor theory and immersive theater.
-The logic of "directness" leads to the rapidly developing field of brain-to-computer interfaces.
+The logic of "directness" leads to the rapidly developing field of brain-computer interfaces.
 The chapter concludes with a moment of speculative formalism, in which we consider the possibility of affective literature that eschews language and representation.